vrowmuria/DataScience/README.md

-## DataScience
+### DataScience

-This github repository contain jupyter notebooks with examples of DataScience analystics works/projects.
+#### Population of India vs Rest of World

-Also you may refer my blog site for more examples in python: https://mydscnotes.blogspot.com/
+This jupyter notebook compares the population scenario of India in comparison to some other countries of the world.